FezVrasta/skrollr-colors/README.md

 - **RGBA**: rgba(0,0,0,0.5)
 - **HSL**: hsl(0,0%,0%)

-HSLA is not parsed at all, seen skrollr-colors aim to convert everything to HSLA.
+HSLA is not parsed at all, seen skrollr-colors aims to convert everything to HSLA.

 ToDo
 ----------